Family/Graduate Housing Handbook

 Who Can Use the Recreation Center

-- Residents of University apartments may use recreation centers based on the following priorities:
+- Residents of University apartments may use the recreation center based on the following priorities:

 - A resident may reserve a center for himself or herself and other residents.